mshardin/Visorr/README.md

 Front-end Javascript framework

-Visorr is a front-end javascript and css framework allowing you to add cool effects and actions to your html elements without the need for heavy coding and elimination of repititious coding.
+Visorr is a front-end javascript and css framework allowing you to add cool effects and actions to your html elements without the need for heavy coding and the elimination of repititious coding.

 Usage: